Should you travel to Athens? I say yes! I didn't know what to expect when I went and I was in for some wonderful surprises.

-I visited Athens with only the vaguest snippets of rumor and conjecture floating around in my head, with whispers of crazy traffic and urban chaos, all with the slightest suggestion of a city gone slightly to seed in the wake of the country's recent economic crisis.
+I started to travel to Athens with only the vaguest snippets of rumor and conjecture floating around in my head, with whispers of crazy traffic and urban chaos, all with the slightest suggestion of a city gone slightly to seed in the wake of the country's recent economic crisis.
 But try as I may, I couldn't come up with a clear vision of what Athens would be like, what it would look like, what it would sound, smell, and even taste like.
 And therefore I was utterly caught off guard when Aphrodite sprinkled her magic dust and I fell in love with the city.

 Athens Is Clean